Jyotirmaycodehub/Django-Local_Store/README.md

-# 🛍️ Django E-Commerce Website-Local_Store
+# 🛍️ Django E-Commerce Website Local_Store

 Welcome to my **E-Commerce Website** built with the Django framework!
 This project is designed as a fully functional online shopping platform, featuring user authentication, product listings, shopping cart, order management, and a smooth checkout process.